Gamla Uppsala: The Royal Mounds

 The Royal Mounds (Swedish: Kungshögarna) is the name of the three large barrows located in Gamla Uppsala.
-According to folklore, the three gods Thor, Oden and Freyr would be at rest in Kungshögarna or Uppsala högar (from the Old Norse word Haugr meaning mound or barrow; cognate English Howe).
+According to folklore, the three gods Thor, Odin and Freyr would be at rest in Kungshögarna or Uppsala högar (from the Old Norse word Haugr meaning mound or barrow; cognate English Howe).
 In the 19th and 20th centuries, they were speculated to hold the remains of three kings of the semi-legendary House of Ynglings and were thus known as Aun's Mound, Adils's Mound and Egil's Mound.
-Today their geographical locations are used instead and they are called the Eastern mound, Middle Mound and Western Mound.
+Today their geographical locations are used instead and they are called the Eastern Mound, Middle Mound and Western Mound.

 They are dated to the 5th and 6th centuries.
 As Sweden's oldest national symbols they are even depicted on the covers of books about the Swedish national identity.
 In the 6th century, Gamla Uppsala was the location of royal burials.
 The location was chosen carefully and in order to make them majestic.
 The tumuli were constructed on top of the ridge.

 By burning the dead king and his armour, he was moved to Valhalla by the consuming force of the fire.
 The fire could reach temperatures of 1500 °C. The remains were covered with cobblestones and then a layer of gravel and sand and finally a thin layer of turf.

 Thus he (Odin) established by law that all dead men should be burned, and their belongings laid with them upon the pile, and the ashes be cast into the sea or buried in the earth.
 Thus, said he, every one will come to Valhalla with the riches he had with him upon the pile; and he would also enjoy whatever he himself had buried in the earth.
 For men of consequence a mound should be raised to their memory, and for all other warriors who had been distinguished for manhood a standing stone; which custom remained long after Odin's time. [...]
 It was their faith that the higher the smoke arose in the air, the higher he would be raised whose pile it was; and the richer he would be, the more property that was consumed with him.